gingerhue/VPN_Handler/README.md

 sudo ufw default deny incoming
 ```

 - Go to the directory where your configuration files are kept.
 Open the desired config with your text editor.
 We need the fourth line with server's IP and port.
-Copy them.
+Copy IP and port.

 ```bash
 remote 212.102.36.150 1194
 ```

 - Configure restrictions that traffic goes to server's IP strictly.
 Last word is for protocol that you're using.
-TCP/UDP:
+TCP/UDP.
+Use the _ufw_conf.py_ script in the helpers section to automate the process for all connections.

 ```bash
 sudo ufw allow out to 212.102.36.150 port 1194 proto udp